Broughton, Edinburgh: Broughton High School

 Broughton High School was formerly located in Broughton, but is now located further west in Comely Bank.
 The Scottish poet Hugh MacDiarmid undertook part of his formal education at Broughton High.
 Schools still located in Broughton include Drummond Community High School, Broughton Primary School and St Marys RC Primary School.

 Churches

 Among the notable church buildings in the Broughton area is the former Catholic Apostolic Church (1893–1901) on Mansfield Place at the foot of Broughton Street.
 The building, now called the Mansfield Traquair Centre, was designed in 1893 by Robert Rowand Anderson and is noted for its rich interior decoration with murals by the Irish Arts and Crafts artist Phoebe Anna Traquair.
-At the top of Broughton Street on the cortner of York Place stands the large Gothic Revival St Paul's and St George's Church which was built 1816-1818 by Archibald Elliot and is modelled on King's College Chapel, Cambridge.
-Half-way up the hill stood St Mary's Free Church, on the corner of Albany Place.
+At the top of Broughton Street on the corner of York Place stands the large Gothic Revival St Paul's and St George's Church which was built 1816-1818 by Archibald Elliot and is modelled on King's College Chapel, Cambridge.
+Half-way down the hill stood St Mary's Free Church, on the corner of Albany Street.
 This ornate Gothic building was erected 1859-60 by John Thomas Rochead and was demolished in 1985 to make way for a new office block.